andrewculver/secure_rails/README.md

 ### Data Leakage

-- Ask search engines not to index pages with secret tokens in the URL
+- Ask search engines not to index pages with secret tokens in the URL 🤔 <i>I don't think this would apply to any pages we have.</i>

   ```html
   <meta name="robots" content="noindex, nofollow">